-With an incredibly strong, smooth & soulful vocal delivery from John, an untamed wild electric guitar (à la Andy Summers) and a concrete foundation stemming from Brent and Ryan, the band dishes out a live show that is astonishingly tight and precise.
-However, they never take each other too seriously.
+With an incredibly strong, smooth & soulful vocal delivery from John, an untamed wild electric guitar (à la Andy Summers) and a concrete foundation stemming from Ben and David, and the incredible talent of John Sheard on the saxophone getting everyone going, the band dishes out a live show that is astonishingly tight and precise.
+However, they never take themselves too seriously.
 Comedy frequently plays a fun part of performances, with the band often candidly showcasing TV theme songs & other hilarious B-sides in the middle of a set (even engaging the crowd in quoting comedy ﬁlms.)
 Fans enjoy the camaraderie on stage between the band, and every show is special in one way or another; mostly because the band refuses to play the same show twice.
 WRW takes all the best from their surroundings to create a live show that harkens back to a time & place when music was less contrived and more genuine.
-You can see on the faces of the members of Who Rescued Who as they perform and the aura they bring along with them that they came to make a statement and leave an everlasting impression.

-Performing well over 200 shows each year, WRW never fails to deliver a spellbinding good time by dispersing upbeat original songs mixed in with some interesting cover songs of never-ending genres.
+Performing well over 200 shows each year, and traveling all over the Southeast (From Tampa and the Florida Keys all the way to the Carolinas, over to New Orleans and everywhere in-between) WRW never fails to deliver a spellbinding good time by dispersing upbeat original songs mixed in with some interesting cover songs of never-ending genres.
 Think of a band that sounds like a unicorn singing & looks like the return of Buddy Holly.
 But don’t judge this book by its cover – Who Rescued Who will surprise you & then inspire you.